Esri/hololens-terrain-viewer/README.md

 # CONFIGURATION

-As demonstrated in [this video](https://www.youtube.com/watch?v=hE9GXpZTwAs), the app uses voice commands to navigate to locations around the world.
+As demonstrated in [this video](https://www.youtube.com/watch?v=hE9GXpZTwAs), voice commands are used to navigate to locations around the world.
 At each location a terrain map is built and displayed.
 These *locations* and *commands* are preset in file called [Place.cs](https://github.com/ArcGIS/Esri-HoloLens-Terrain-Sample/blob/master/Assets/EsriToolkit/Mapping/Scripts/Place.cs).

 In the following snippet, the ***Place*** class contains two preset locations, the [Hoover Dam](https://en.wikipedia.org/wiki/Hoover_Dam) and [Mount Everest](https://en.wikipedia.org/wiki/Mount_Everest).
 A user would view the Hoover Dam by speaking "*show hoover dam*".
 Ideally, to improve speech recognition reliability, place names should contain mulitiple words and syllables.